ArtemSirobaba/cake/README.md

-# Authentication System
+# Cake

-A modern authentication system built with Remix, featuring secure user management and authentication flows.
+Cake is a modern web application built with Remix.js.

 ## Technologies Used